deargle/deargle.github.io/_security_assignments/lab_security_onion.md

     **Note:** In this example, `--duration=1700-` and `--dport=22` filters to only records with a ssh connection time of at least 1700 seconds (almost 30 minutes).

-    {% include lab_question.html question='What is the IP address that has had an an ongoing outbound SSH connection of <em>at least 30 minutes</em>?' %}
+    {% include lab_question.html question='What is the IP address of the host client (source) that had an an ongoing SSH connection/session to an ssh server on another host (destination) of <em>at least 30 minutes</em>?' %}

     <div class='alert alert-info'><strong>Reflect:</strong> Conceptually, why should we look for long standing SSH connections?</div>